Parenting

 There are many economical, practical, and ethical reasons to spay or neuter your pet

-North America has a major pet overpopulation problem, and it's mainly due to unsterilized pets creating unplanned litters.
+North America has a significant pet overpopulation problem, and it's partly due to unsterilized pets creating unplanned litters.
 There are many economical and ethical reasons to spay or neuter your pet.

-When you leave a male cat intact, it wants to mark territory, find a mate (or 10) and fight with other males.
-Unneutered dogs are more aggressive, too.
-Unspayed females of both species mark territory and must be kept away from males to avoid unplanned litters.
+When you leave a male cat intact, it wants to mark territory, find a mate and fight with other males.
+Dogs that aren't neutered can be more aggressive, and some larger breeds are more susceptible to certain cancers.
+Unspayed females of both species risk unplanned litters and hormone-related health issues.

 Disclaimer